junichi11/cakephp-netbeans/README.md

 - fix namespace action (only CakePHP3.x)

 [*1] right-click in project node > CakePHP > (Run Command | Clear Cache | Install Plugins)

+# How to enable

+CakePHP project is not recognized automatically from NetBeans 8.0.
+Please check project properties > Framework > CakePHP > enabled

 ### Ignore tmp directory
 app/tmp is ignored with default.
 If you would like to avoid this, please, uncheck `ignore tmp directory` option.